saeenppatil/trivia/README.md

 # Trivia Scope

 This is a very simple trivia fullstack application where users can select between trivia categories and answer trivia questions from the category.
-Users can register themselves with their email adress and password create an account that will save their categorical scores (coming soon!).
+Users can register themselves with their email adress and password.
+Features to save user categorical scores (coming soon!).

 ![Website](./app-pic.png)